-Yahoo Japan to end ivory sales: sources
+Yahoo Japan ending ivory sales, joining other online retailers

-TOKYO (Reuters) - Yahoo Japan Corp (4689.T), plans to end the sale of ivory on the country’s biggest online auction site, two sources with direct knowledge of the matter said on Wednesday, finally joining competitors in a ban.
+TOKYO (Reuters) - Yahoo Japan Corp (4689.T) said on Wednesday it will end the sale of ivory on the country’s biggest online auction site, finally joining competitors in a ban.

 Yahoo Japan will end ivory trading, blamed by wildlife campaigners for perpetuating an illegal international black market, from Nov.
-1, the sources said.
-They declined to be identified as the information is not public.
+1, the company said in a statement, confirming an earlier Reuters report.

 Rival e-commerce firms Rakuten Inc (4755.T) and Mercari Inc (4385.T) banned ivory sales two years ago, but Yahoo Japan had continued to resist calls from campaigners, denying suggestions the trade was a factor behind a sharp rise in poaching on the African savannah in recent years.